 Additionally, people usually want to hire freelancers that have stayed abreast of modern needs.
 Many enterprises, including Fortune 500 companies, realize that a CMS platform such as WordPress allows them to better engage with customers by publishing content such as blog posts or e-books.

 By showcasing yourself as a freelancer who knows their way around at least one CMS, you’ll demonstrate you’re ready to help clients meet needs.

 Working as a freelancer isn’t easy, but it has its rewards.
 If you’re looking for a practical way to make your offerings more appealing to clients, growing your CMS knowledge will help.

 As the number of websites in the world goes up, people will keep looking for convenient ways to keep the content on them updated and visually appealing.
-A CMS platform takes care of those requirements and others.
+A CMS platform takes care of those requirements and others for freelancers.